hailin-du/Path-to-Data-Science/Chapter 6 Notes.md

 for alien in aliens[:5]:
     print(alien)
 ```
-* We may always need to crreate a list that contains a large amount of dictionary
+* We may always need to create a list that contains a large amount of dictionary
 * For example - a website need to create a dictionary for every user
 * Every user will be stored in the users list
-* The strcuture of the dictionary of every user are the same
+* The structure of the dictionary of every user is the same
 * So you can go over the list with the same method

-## 6.4.2 Storing List Inside the Dictionray
+## 6.4.2 Storing List Inside a Dictionary
-We can include other infomration for a pizza, not just its toppings
+We can include other information for a pizza, not just its toppings
 ```python
 pizza = {
     'crust':'thick',